wingos80/thesis_notes/Master_notes.md

 	4. What reference tracking/control performance have these algorithms shown in past research?
 	5. What promising augmentations to reinforcement learning algorithms can be made and experimented with?
 2. How can the identified algorithm be applied to control the PH-LAB research aircraft?
-	1. How can the identified augmentations be made to the reinforcement learning algorithm studied?
+	1. How can the identified augmentations be integrated to the reinforcement learning algorithm studied?
 	2. How should the flight control system be structured (cascaded control structure, what signals to feedback)?
 	3. What are the variables defining the MDP in the case of controlling the PH-LAB (the state variables, action variables, environment to be controlled)?
 3. How does the implemented flight controller perform during nominal flight and in the presence of faults?
 	1. What flight scenarios should be designed to test the performance and fault tolerance of the controller (what faults to use, what tracking signals to use, superimposed faults...)?
-	2. What is the nominal performance and degree of fault tolerance of the implemented controller?
+	2. What is the nominal performance and fault tolerance of the implemented controller?
 	3. How do the proposed augmentations affect the flight control characteristics of the reinforcement learning algorithm?
-	4. How well does the nominal and faulty flight performance of the proposed flight controller compare to a traditional PID controller?
+	4. How well does the nominal performance and fault tolerance of the proposed flight controller compare to a traditional PID controller?

 ---